-Section 8-Justifiable Criticism and Expert Testimony The dentist has an obligation to report to the appropriate agency of his component or constituent dental society instances of gross and continual faulty treatment by another dentist.
+Section 8-Justifiable Criticism and Expert Testimony .
+The dentist has an obligation to report to the appropriate agency of his component or constituent dental society instances of gross and continual faulty treatment by another dentist.
 If there is evidence of faulty treatment, the welfare of the patient demands that corrective treatment be instituted.
 The dentist may provide expert testimony when that testimony is essential to a just and fair disposition of a judicial or administrative action.
 A dentist has the obligation to refrain from commenting disparagingly, without justification, about the services of another dentist.

-- 1. In a malpractice suit both parties have a right to present expert testimony through witnesses.
-A dentist acting as a witness may not be disciplined merely for presenting his professional opinion. - 2.
-Section 8 has no application to dental societies or committees thereof acting on grievances, review, or similar matters.
+1. In a malpractice suit both parties have a right to present expert testimony through witnesses.
+A dentist acting as a witness may not be disciplined merely for presenting his professional opinion.